Soe Lin Oo: Lethwei

 Soe Lin Oo has often been called by the nicknames Man of Steel and Ironman due to his incredible pain threshold, which is a crucial aspect among today's Lethwei fighters.

 In 2010, he won the Lethwei Golden Belt Championship in the 60kg division.

 On June 10, 2017, Soe Lin Oo made his debut on World Lethwei Championship at WLC 2: Ancient Warriors, where he faced Artur Saladiak.
 He suffered his first career loss via judges decision to Saladiak.

 On November 4, 2017, he made his second WLC appearance at WLC 3: Legendary Champions knocking out Ugandan Muay Thai fighter Umar Semata in the second round.

 On August 5, 2018, Soe Lin Oo faced Muaythai World Champion Iquezang Kor.Rungthanakeat at Thein Pyu Stadium in Yangon.
 Soe Lin Oo knocked out Iquezang in the third round.

 On September 29, 2018, Soe Lin Oo made his third WLC appearance at WLC 6: Heartless Tigers.
 He defeated Zhao Wen Wen by knockout in the second round.

 On December 29, 2019, in a very anticipated match-up, Soe Lin Oo faced former WMC, YOKKAO, Lumpinee Stadium and Rajadamnern Stadium World Champion, Pakorn P.K.
 Saenchai Muaythaigym under Lethwei rules in Hpa-an, Karen state, Myanmar.
 Pakorn was extremely cautious in the clinch to avoid Soe Lin Oo's headbutts.
 In Round 4, while in the clinch, Soe Lin Oo floored Pakorn with a headbutt knockout and the Thai was not able to continue.

-On August 14, 2022, Soe Lin Oo is set to compete at the Myanmar Lethwei World Championship (MLWC) at Thein Pyu Stadium in Yangon.
+On August 14, 2022, Soe Lin Oo was set to compete at the Myanmar Lethwei World Championship (MLWC) at Thein Pyu Stadium in Yangon.